864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 15. Cyber-Physical Systems (CPS)

-Cyber-Physical Systems (CPS) refers to the bridging of the physical world with computing & communication technology.
+Cyber-Physical Systems (CPS) refer to the bridging of the physical world with computing & communication technology.
 The systems themselves are monitored and controlled by computer algorithms and are connected to end-users via the Internet.

 Industry 4.0 can be considered a Cyber-Physical System as both technology and industrial labor are both integrated and harmonized within modern-day industrial facilities.